 Lynsey adds: “For the Board, to have that level of confidence from usage data is invaluable, we know that we're getting the message across to all of our staff and as a result nobody feels isolated, disconnected, confused, disorientated.
 It's good to know we're doing the right thing for our people.”

 Focus in the current crisis

 Hemsley Fraser worked according to Government guidelines in ensuring safety of staff and delegates at their sites across the world, including the training centre in London.
 The sites closed and staff were moved to working from home wherever possible.
-Once decisions had been made about dates for operational changes, they were communicated in video format via the Hub.
+Once decisions had been made about dates for operational changes, they were communicated in video format via 5app.
 Everyone in the company knew that key decisions about the business would be communicated in that way and this helped staff stay connected and up to date with the rapidly changing situation, as lockdown unfolded.

-“One of the benefits of using the Hub is that we’re able to communicate in a very agile way,” explains Daniel.
-“So, from making a decision (as a leadership team) we’re able to quickly put a video together and push that to the business and for everyone to understand straight away, so that we can all move with the times, even when times are moving really, really fast.”
+“One of the benefits of using 5app is that we're able to communicate in a very agile way,” explains Daniel.
+“So, from making a decision (as a leadership team) we're able to quickly put a video together and push that to the business and for everyone to understand straight away, so that we can all move with the times, even when times are moving really, really fast.”

-A key feature of the 5App Hub is the ability to rapidly create ‘playlists’ of useful content and learning topics.
+A key feature of 5app is the ability to rapidly create 'playlists' of useful content and learning topics.
 Hemsley Fraser drew on the expertise of their faculty of trainers and subject matter experts to create valuable sources of information related to COVID-19 and have been pushing these out to clients.
 (They also made this content available to Hemsley Fraser staff to help them with similar challenges.)